-The program offers an overview of experimental methods and techniques aimed at understanding economic behavior: how to design, implement and analyze an experiment so to answer a research question.
-The programme is methodological in nature, although typical results from behavioral economics will be introduced as examples and illustrations on how protocols are designed to overcome observation, measurement and identification challenges.
-Participants will be trained with the goal of being able to soundly rely on experiments in their future research projects, and to better evaluate existing experimental research.
+The objective of the Experimental Economics program is to offer young scholars a crash course in empirical methods aimed at understanding economic behavior: how to design, implement and analyze an experiment so to answer a research question.
+The summer school is methodological in nature, although typical results from behavioral economics will be introduced as examples and illustrations on how protocols are designed to overcome observation/measurement/identification issues.
+Participants will be trained in the aim of being able to soundly rely on experiments in their future research projects.

 The program is divided in three parts:

 - a series of general lectures on experimental methodology : objectives, methods and uses of experiments in economics, Nicolas Jacquemet